VinceZK/json-on-relations/README.md

 ## First Glance
 ### Define Your Entity
 Entity "person" is defined with 6 attributes and 4 roles.
-A person could be a husband if his gender is male, or a wife if his gender is female.
+A person could be a husband if the gender is male, or a wife if the gender is female.
 ![Entity: person](EntityPerson.png)

-When the TYPE of a person is "employee", then he has the role "employee".
+When the TYPE of a person is "employee", he has the role "employee".
 Role "employee" has relations, like "r_address", "r_email", and "r_employee"".
 ![Role: employee](RoleEmployee.png)